namishagg2602/Weather-Project/README.md

 # Weather-Project
 Gives weather info for the City

+You should have node installed for this

 Instructions for use :
+ make a directory and put these files into it
-1. Go to terminal
+ Go to terminal
-2. cd your_project_location
+ cd your_directory_location
-3. npm install express
+ npm install express
-4. npm install body-parser
+ npm install body-parser
-5. npm install nodemon
+ npm install nodemon
-6. nodemon app.js
+ nodemon app.js

 This will run the server on port 3000
 Go to web browser and enter localhost:3000 to access